jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 The goal is to map the cluster infrastructure into zones and nodes.
 Nodes are assigned a different zone or location.
 Then, under the status part, network costs are updated based on a specified algorithm.

+As an initial design, we plan to deploy a single NetworkTopology CRD where all network weights are available.

+Experiments will evaluate the performance and feasibility of the network topology CRD.
-As a design decision, we plan to deploy a NetworkTopology CRD for each node.
-We argue that establishing a single CRD for all nodes might reduce the system performance concerning execution time to find the network weights for a given node.
-In contrast, deploying multiple CRDs will have an impact on memory.
-We plan to perform experiments to evaluate the performance and feasibility of the NetworkTopology CRD per node.
+We argue that a single CRD for all nodes might impact the system's performance concerning execution time to find the network weights for a given node while deploying multiple CRDs has an overhead regarding the system's memory to save all CRDs.

 ```yaml
 # Network CRD spec